Recommended word list

 license

-• A license grants users access to the subscription they purchased, and contains information such as the number of seats they purchased and subscription dates.
+• A license grants users access to the subscription they purchased.
+The license includes information like the number of seats and subscription dates.

 • A subscription is the subscription tier that the user purchases.